-Since I travel full time for a living I have to overcome these feelings all the time and board the next plane.
-There are several strategies I take to ensure I have a smooth a travel experience when I fly long distances.
-Whether it be your first flight ever, or your 50th I hope these tips will help you the next time you fly.
+Since I travel full-time for a living, I have to overcome these feelings and board the next plane.
+I take several strategies to ensure a smooth travel experience when I fly long distances.
+Whether it be your first flight or your 50th, I hope these long haul flight tips will help you the next time you fly.

-Say what you want about yoga pants, but they are my go to on any long-haul flight.
-If I’m getting on a 10-hour flight my main priority is my comfort, not looking fashionable.
-I’m not saying you should go looking like a dirty vagabond, but it’s not necessary to fly in heels and a dress either.
-My perfect long-haul flight outfit is black yoga pants, cute shirt or oversized sweater, and my Vans sneakers.
-Try to avoid belts and excessive jewelry as it will hold you up at security.
-For men, Cameron suggests a sweater, t-shirt, Vaha pants from prAna, and Vans sneaker.
+Say what you want about yoga pants, but they are my go-to on long-haul flights.
+If I’m getting on a 10-hour flight, my main priority is my comfort, not looking fashionable.
+I’m not saying you should go looking like a dirty vagabond, but it’s unnecessary to fly in heels and a dress if you don’t want to.

 Other long haul flight essentials to stay comfortable: